Should I Add a Battery to My Solar Energy System?

 “Is it practical?
 Will the battery pay for itself?” asked Lance Wheeler, staff scientist at the U.S. Department of Energy National Renewable Energy Laboratory.

-Unless new financial incentives are made available (at the time of this writing, several proposals were being considered by Congress), we don’t think batteries are worth the extra expense for most homeowners.
+We don’t think batteries are worth the extra expense for most homeowners.
 Although a pain, power outages are relatively rare and typically short.

 While inconvenient, most homeowners won’t consider these outages worth a $10,000-to-$20,000 solution.
 Unless you live in an area that’s highly prone to more frequent or longer interruptions, depend on electronic medical equipment, or really want to minimize the juice you pull from the grid, batteries seem to us a wasteful purchase.